lyokha/vim-publish-helper/README.md

-be delimited by *commas*, their values are defined after *equal sign*, if the equal sign is missing then the value is supposed to be equal to *1*, *quote signs* around the value and the prefix *g:* before the variable name are missing and will be substituted transparently inside vimhl.
+be delimited by *commas*, their values are defined after *equal sign*, if the equal sign is missing then the value is supposed to be equal to *1*, *quote signs* around the value and the prefix *g:* before the variable name are missing and will be substituted transparently inside *vimhl*.

 ### Options to choose color scheme